Instructional Segment Embedding: Improving LLM Safety with Instruction Hierarchy: Details of Training Data

-For the UltraChat Baseline dataset, we use the \textit{UltraChat-200K} dataset \citep{ding2023enhancing} and employ GPT-4o to decompose 10K prompts into three components: system instructions, user instructions, and data inputs.
-This results in approximately 190K plain UltraChat samples and 10K samples with structured queries.
+For the UltraChat Baseline dataset, we use the \textit{UltraChat-200K} dataset \citep{ding2023enhancing} and employ GPT-4o to decompose 10K prompts into three components: system instructions, user instructions, and data inputs. \reb{We provided the detailed prompts in Figure \ref{fig-decomposing} and an example of decomposing data in Figure \ref{fig-decomposed}.} This results in approximately 190K plain UltraChat samples and 10K samples with structured queries.
 For samples without system instructions, we use the default prompt shown in Figure \ref{fig:systemmessage}.

 For the System Follow dataset, we combine the UltraChat Baseline dataset with two additional datasets: SystemChat \citep{abacusai_systemchat_2023} and SystemMessage \citep{nobodyexists_systemmessagecontradictions_2023}.
-We use 5K samples from each of these datasets.
-Additionally, we observe that the quality of the original responses in SystemChat is relatively low; therefore, we use GPT-4o to generate high-quality output.
+We use 5K samples from each of these datasets. \reb{All of them do not contain the data part.} Additionally, we observe that the quality of the original responses in SystemChat is relatively low; therefore, we use GPT-4o to generate high-quality output.

 For the Instruction Hierarchy dataset, we include three different types of misaligned data following \citet{Wallace2024TheIH}: indirect prompt injection, direct prompt injection, and prompt extraction.
 (1) Indirect prompt injection: We use 2K samples from UltraChat and inject instructions from other samples into the data.
 The output remains unchanged.
 (2) Direct prompt injection: We use 2K SystemChat samples and inject malicious user instructions that attempt to change the original system instructions.
 Additionally, we include 200 samples that directly conflict with the system instructions.
-The outputs for both parts are generated by GPT-4o.
-(3) Prompt extraction: We use 200 SystemMessage samples and inject malicious user instructions that attempt to extract the system message.
+The outputs for both parts are generated by GPT-4o. \reb{We provide a demonstration of how to prompt the GPT-4o model to ensure it follows the desired behavior in Figure \ref{fig-gen_good_output}.
+Additionally, we manually review a portion of the outputs to verify this.} (3) Prompt extraction: We use 200 SystemMessage samples and inject malicious user instructions that attempt to extract the system message.
 We also included 2K samples that used aligned questions, which asked for general information about the system messages.
 Again, GPT-4o is used to generate the outputs.
 For direct prompt injection and prompt extraction, all injected user instructions are also generated by prompting GPT-4o.